darius/cant/guide.md

 - `(or pattern1 ... pattern_n)` tries each pattern in turn, and succeeds
   iff any pattern succeeds.
 There's an obvious issue: what if the different patterns produce different bindings?
-Currently we just drop any bindings from any subpattern.
-Ultimately I want to make this require that all the subpatterns create the same bindings, or maybe just that there are none created at all.
+The answer is that just as conditional expressions put each branch in a subscope, so does each subpattern of an or-pattern.
+Any bindings don't escape.
+  (TODO maybe warn if any of them does create a binding.
+Maybe ultimately we should export the bindings, and require them to be consistent.)

 ## The callable-message idiom